nuspell/misc-nuspell/1-support/Dictionary-Files.md

-This page has been generated on 2018-04-03 at 20:34 by `misc-hunspell/1-support/3-report.sh`.
+This page has been generated on 2018-04-23 at 20:05 by `misc-hunspell/1-support/3-report.sh`.
 Do not edit this page manually.
-See also `Affix-file-analysis-of-publicly-available-dictionaries.md`, `Dictionaries-and-Contacts.md` and `Dictionary-Packages.md`
+See also many other markdown documentation.

 ## Affix files